kdabug/ga-functions-eloquentjs-hw/README.md

   - `git add .`
   - `git commit -m "commit message goes here"`
   - To test your code, run `node functions.js`

-  #### *We will do this together tomorrow morning*
   - `git push origin master`
   - On github, open up a pull request
-  - Add your name to the title section and create the pull request
+  - Add your name to the title section and create the pull request with your completion and comfort levels and any questions you may have.

 ## Ok here's the actual homework assignment
 Review the chapter 3 of EloquentJS on program structure and complete the following two problems.
 Use the hints if you're stuck.